EasonYan/tf_playground/wide_and_deep_tutorial/wide_and_deep_basic_serving.md

-# Exporting and Serving a TensorFlow Wide & Deep Model (tf.learn)
+# Exporting and Serving a TensorFlow Wide & Deep Model (tf.estimator)

 This tutorial shows you how to export a TensorFlow Wide & Deep model and use the standard `tensorflow_model_server` to serve it.